T

 $12–$18

-Braised beef sirloin in a rich, creamy vegetable sauce, typically served with bread dumplings and a dollop of cranberry sauce.
-It's a comforting and iconic Czech dish, often considered a national treasure.
+Braised beef sirloin in a creamy vegetable sauce, typically served with bread dumplings, cranberries, and a slice of lemon.
+It's a rich, savory, and slightly sweet national dish that exemplifies Czech comfort food.

 Where to try: Lokál Dlouhááá